bpucker/CoExpPhylo/README.md

 ### Optional arguments

 #### Annotation
-`--anno` specifies an annotation file.
+`--anno` specifies an tab-separated annotation file.
 IDs need to be located in the first column and the annotation text need to be located in the second column.

 `--reference` specifies the peptide sequence file as reference for the analysis.
 This allows an effective annotation in the final steps.